GUlf Coast state college

 Individuals 18 years of age or older can enroll in advanced and professional, postsecondary vocational, and/or postsecondary adult vocational courses as non-degree seeking students (special students).
 Students cannot enroll in programs until they receive a high school diploma or GED.
 Students are encouraged to obtain a high school diploma or GED.

 All non-high school graduates 18 years or older may enroll in certain PSAV programs with permission of the PSAV program manager.
-Non-high school graduates may also enroll in designated non-credit courses and GED preparation courses.
+Non-high school graduates may also enroll in designated non-credit courses.
 The non-graduate must earn the diploma by the end of the first term of enrollment.

 Special Student Admission